OzzieIsaacs/calibre-web-test/README.md

 For builing the exe installer on Windows, use Inno Setup, which can be downloaded from here https://jrsoftware.org/isinfo.php

 Execute the build script make_release.py in the build folder, there will be a dist subfolder in calibre-web folder containing the sourcefile and the wheel file for publishing it on pypi
 Furthermore there will be a new folder executable containing the executable files for the current platform.
+Uploading to pypi is done with the command "twine upload dist/*" afterwards, run from the calibre-web folder.
 On Windows you need to have the precompilied binaries for python Levenshtein and python-ldap on your harddrive and point to them in the config file
 On Windows you can start the installer packaging afterwards  using innosetup, by using the installer_script_windows.iss script file

 # Update JS libs